Awa Thiam

 Awa Thiam (born 1950) is a Senegalese politician, academic, writer, and activist.
 She serves as Senegal's Director of the National Center for Assistance and Training of Women under the Ministry of Women and Children.
 She is an advocate against female genital mutilation (FGM), which she speaks on in her 1978 book La Parole aux négresses (also published in English in 1986 as Black Sisters, Speak Out: Feminism and Oppression in Black Africa).
 She has a body of work published internationally, in both French and English.
 In 1982, she founded the Commission pour l'Abolition des Mutilations Sexuelles (CAMS, or Commission for the Abolition of Sexual Mutilation, in English), which fights for the abolition of FGM.
-Thiam is among the women featured in the anthology Daughters of Africa.
+Thiam is among the women featured in the 1992 anthology Daughters of Africa edited by Margaret Busby.

 Career

 After completing early education in her home country of Senegal, Awa Thiam moved to France for higher education.
 While there, she earned not only a Ph.D. in Cultural Anthropology from the University of Paris VIII, but also a Ph.D. in philosophy from Pantheon-Sorbonne Paris I. During her time in Europe, Thiam co-founded with Maria Kala Lobé, a Cameroonian feminist, the Coordination des Femmes Noires, which is known to be one of the first groups of black feminists in France.

 Having gained multiple degrees overseas, Thiam returned to Senegal, and became assistant professor of Research at the Fundamental Institute of Black Africa at Cheikh Anta Diop University of Dakar.
 In 1987, Thiam petitioned the institution to build a Department of Anthropology of the Sexes, but her idea was ultimately rejected by the administration.